ckan/ckan/doc/datastore.rst

 ======================

-The DataStore's Data API, which derives from the underlying data table, is RESTful and JSON-based with extensive query capabilities.
+The DataStore's Data API, which derives from the underlying data table, is JSON-based with extensive query capabilities.

 Each resource in a CKAN instance can have an associated DataStore 'table'.
 The basic API for accessing the DataStore is outlined below.
 For a detailed